rohan-cce/Learn-and-Grow/README.md

 - ✔️ LeetCode
   - ✔️ [Completed one problem in leet code](https://github.com/rohan-cce/Learn-and-Grow/blob/main/materials/images/leetcode/Day%20201%20-%20220/d208leetcode.jpg)
 - 📰 [Daily English News](https://qz.com/india/)
-- 📖📈 Book reading
-  - 📖 Read 5 pages in the book "Think and Grow Rich by Napoleon hill"
-  - 📖 Read 5 pages in the book "No Shortcuts Rare Insights from 15 Successful Startup Founders by Nistha Tripathi"
-  - 👨🏻‍💻⌨️ Read 3 pages in the book "Penetration Testing with Kali Linux By Offensive Security"
 - 📑 Blogs Read
   - 📑[7 Amazing Developer Tools That You’re Not Using Yet](https://blog.devgenius.io/7-amazing-developer-tools-that-youre-not-using-yet-79bbbbcf80b)
 - 🧐What?, How?, Where?, Why?, Who?, When? series ~ trying to learn how things work🤨